-Pre-settlement stages of corals (embryos and larvae) are usually influenced by specific environmental and chemical cues, which dictate the success of these stages (Erwin and Szmant 2010).
+Pre-settlement stages of corals (embryos and larvae) are usually influenced by specific environmental and chemical cues, which dictate their success (Erwin and Szmant 2010).
 Approximately 85% of scleractinian coral species broadcast spawn gametes that rise to the surface waters where fertilisation occurs (Baird et al. 2009).
 Following fertilisation, larvae of some species can survive for up to several months in the plankton (Graham et al. 2008), however most are competent to settle onto the reef after approximately four days (Connolly & Baird 2010; Figueiredo et al 2013).
-Subtle changes in nutrient load, heavy metal toxicity and ocean chemistry severely reduce fertilisation success (Victor and Richmond 2005; Humphrey et al. 2008).
-Heavy metals including copper and lead have been found within the ocean as a result of the mining and manufacturing sectors (Howarth and Marino 2006; Copat et al. 2012).
-Pollutants in the form of increased nutrients including ammonium, phosphorus and nitrates enter waterways and the ocean as run-off from agriculture, with their use in fertilisers and as a product of untreated organic matter and manure (De-Bashan and Bashan 2004).
-Increased run-off has also been linked to human-induced climate change, where an increase in the occurrence of storms has resulted in freshwater influxes from the land, not only carrying pollutants, but also altering ocean salinity (Solomon 2007).
-Other factors associated with climate change include changes in sea surface temperature and pH, as a result of increased atmospheric carbon dioxide (Solomon, 2007).
+Subtle changes in nutrient concentrations, heavy metal toxicity and ocean chemistry severely reduce fertilisation success (Victor and Richmond 2005; Humphrey et al. 2008).
+Heavy metals including copper and lead, which are naturally found in seawater, have increased in concentrations as a result of mining and manufacturing (Howarth and Marino 2006; Copat et al. 2012).
+Pollutants in the form of increased nutrients, including ammonium, phosphate and nitrates, can enter waterways and the ocean as run-off from agriculture (De-Bashan and Bashan 2004).
+Increased run-off has also been linked to human-induced climate change, where an increase in the occurrence of storms has resulted in greater freshwater flows from the land, not only carrying pollutants, but also altering ocean salinity (Solomon 2007).
+Other factors associated with climate change include abnormal changes in sea surface temperature and pH, as a result of increased atmospheric carbon dioxide (Solomon, 2007).
 These environmental factors generally affect the growth and survival of marine organisms, but have been specifically shown to negatively affect early life history stages.
 Examples include polychaete worms (Gopalakrishnan et al. 2008), echinoderms (Heslinga 1976; Schlegel et al. 2012) and bivalves (Calabrese et al. 1977; Kurihara 2008).
 Negative effects on survival have also been observed broadly for scleractinian coral species (Reichelt-Brushett and Harrison 2005; Victor and Richmond 2005; Randall and Szmant 2009).

-In this study, we quantify the relative importance of a number of factors known to affect the early life stages of reef building corals.
-To do so, we compiled data from the literature from coral fertilisation and larval survival experiments, and then used multiple regression and model selection to determine the relative importance of nutrients, heavy metals and water chemistry in surviving to settlement competency.
+Studies quantifying the influence of environmental factors on the early life stages in corals tend to focus on one or two factors at a time.
+However, the success of these stages depends on numerous variables, and the relative importance of these variables needs to be quantified if we are to understand and predict success in different environments.
+Therefore, in this study, we quantified the relative importance of multiple factors known to affect the early life stages of reef building corals using generalised linear mixed effects models.
+To do so, we compiled data from the literature from coral fertilisation and larval survival experiments, and then used multiple regression and model selection to determine the relationships between a range of nutrient, heavy metal and other seawater properties on fertilisation and larval success.
+Finally, we develop and demonstrate a combined model to estimate the joint probability of transitioning both early life history stages.

 Materials and Methods